C3 Glomerulopathy Highlights

-DDD affects both sexes equally.
-Within 10 years of diagnosis, about half of persons progress to end-stage renal disease.
+C3G affects both sexes equally.
+In general, within 10 years of diagnosis about half of persons progress to end-stage renal disease.

-The diagnosis of DDD requires renal biopsy.
+The diagnosis of C3G requires renal biopsy.
 The biopsy will show electron dense deposits in the glomerular basement membrane on electron microscopy.
-Eye problems can develeop and so persons with DDD should see an eye doctor.
+Eye problems can develeop and so persons with C3G should see an eye doctor.

-The cause of DDD is related to uncontrolled systemic activation of the alternative pathway of the complement cascade.
+The cause of C3G is related to uncontrolled systemic activation of the alternative pathway of the complement cascade.

-Most current treatments for DDD are ineffective.
-However, some persons with DDD have mutations in a gene called Factor H (CFH).
-For these patients, plasma exchange can control complement activation and prevent end stage renal disease.
-Some patients also have an elevated biomarker called soluble C5b-9.
+Most current treatments for C3G are ineffective.
+However, some patients have an elevated complement biomarker called soluble C5b-9.
 For these patients, Eculizumab may slow the progression of disease.

-Genetic testing and biomarker profiling should be offered to all patients with DDD.
+Genetic testing, autoantibody testing, and complement studies should be obtained on all patients with C3G.

 Nester CM, Smith RJ.
 Diagnosis and treatment of C3 glomerulopathy.
 Clin Nephrol 2013 Sep 2 [Epub ahead of print]; 80:395-403, 2013.